Clint Mansell: Film score career

 While still living in New York, Mansell was introduced to director Darren Aronofsky by a mutual friend.
 Aronofsky was unaware of Mansell's previous work with Pop Will Eat Itself, however the two men bonded over their love of hip hop and their belief that "film music at the time was terrible."

-Aronofky suggested that Mansell write the opening title piece for Pi, Aronfsky's feature film directorial debut.
+Aronofsky suggested that Mansell write the opening title piece for Pi, Aronofsky's feature film directorial debut.
 Aronofsky had intended to use pre-existing electronic music in the rest of the film, but due to a lack of funds, he found it difficult to acquire the rights to much of the music that interested him and Mansell was hired to provide music for the entire film.
 Mansell's score for the film won him the City of Birmingham award at the Birmingham Film Festival in 2000.

 Mansell wrote the score for Aronofsky's next film, Requiem for a Dream, which became a cult hit.
 The film's primary composition "Lux Aeterna" became a favorite in its own right.
 A re-orchestrated version of the song, titled "Requiem for a Tower", was arranged by composers Simone Benyacar, Dan Nielsen and Veigar Margeirsson for the trailer of The Lord of the Rings: The Two Towers.

 Both "Lux Aeterna" and "Requiem for a Tower" have been used in multiple forms of media, including the film trailers for The Da Vinci Code, I Am Legend, Sunshine and Babylon A.D.; trailers for the video games Assassin's Creed and Lord of the Rings: Return of the King; advertising campaigns for such products as Canon PowerShot cameras, Molson Canadian beer; and on television such as in the series America's Got Talent, So You Think You Can Dance as well as a promo spot the series Flash Forward.

 In 2006, Mansell provided the score for the film Smokin' Aces and he received a BMI Film & TV Award for his work on the film Sahara that same year.
 The following year, his score for the Aronofsky film The Fountain was awarded Best Original Film Score of the Year and the Public Choice Award at the 7th World Soundtrack Awards.
 The Fountain's score was also nominated for Best Score in a Motion Picture at the 2007 Golden Globe Awards.